 For how the residents lived, see the top menu.

-Some of the following photographs were labelled on the reverse side.
-For
+Some of the following photographs were labelled on the reverse side and

 the other photos I have had to rely on the opinions of visitors to the

 website, as I never lived in Edmonton myself.

 The Independent Church next door, in the forefront of the picture, no longer exists.